-- It's been this way for a long time.
-I remember reading that the Mediterranean communities maintained an office on the island of Rhodes for the purpose of ransoming Jews captured by the pirate bands and brought there to be sold on the slave market. - My best friend's father was a child in pre-war Austria.
-His parents somehow got hold of a Detroit phone book and wrote to everyone with their same last name.
-A man who was no relation sent them back the necessary papers which included an affidavit guaranteeing his parents employment.
+- My best friend's father was a child in pre-war Austria.
+His parents somehow got hold of a Detroit phone book and wrote to everyone with their same last mame.
+A man who was no relation sent , them back without question the necessary papers which included an affidavit gueranteeing his parents employment.

-In a world full of refugees, Jews do not allow other Jews to remain refugees if we can help it.
-During the 1930's my parents and their friends signed as many affidavits as they could, guaranteeing that those German and Czech Jews who were allowed into the country would not become welfare cases.
+In a world full of refugees Jews do not allow other Jews to remain refugees if we can help it.
 Today our communities are exerting great effort to bring Jews out of Russia, Iran, and North Africa and to help them establish new lives; and the aid extends to all those services necessary for self-sufficiency.

-- We've been talking about warmth and a sense of family; before we break up, I want seder and occasionally been caught up in a Sabbath service, but I never quite feel that I'm doing it right.
+- Talk veered in another direction.
+We've been talking about warmth and a sense of family.
+I want to talk about my private feeling.
+I've known a few happy times as a Jew.
+I've gotten out of a seder or a Sabbath service, but I never quite feel that I'm doing it right.
 I go to classes and work on the Sabbath.
-I don't obey all, or even most, of the rules, and I often feel that what I do is a token and not the real thing.
+I don't obey all, or even most, of the rules, and I often feel a twinge of guilt about what I don't do, and that what I do is a token and not the real thing.

 You're not alone.
-Many Jews feel some guilt in this regard - not that most are about to change their habits - but the traditional way is still seen as the 'real thing.'
+Many Jews feel some guilt in this regard, not that they are about to change their habits, but the traditional way is still seen as the 'real thing.'

-During the First World War a young philosopher, Franz Rosenzweig, made, and later described, a spiritual pilgrimage which took him from a culturally assimilated German-Jewish home and a mood which found him contemplating conversion to Christianity into an active and reflective Jewish life.
+During the first World War a young philosopher, Franz Rosenzweig, made, and later described, a spiritual pilgrimage which took him from a culturally assimilated German-Jewish home and a mood which found him contemplating conversion to Christianity into an active and reflective Jewish life.
 When he came in out of the cold Rosenzweig observed some of the mitzvot but not all of them.
-Asked if he would adopt all the traditional ways, he answered, when and as they feel compelling to me.
+Asked if he would adopt all the traditional ways he answered, when and as they feel compelling to me.
 For Rosenzweig the traditional mitzvot remained the norm and becoming Jewish was, among other things, a growing sense of ease with traditional practices.